bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Alert/README.md

 </script>
 ```

-This should grab a copy of the /etc/passwd file, again don't forget to adjust your IP address and port to match your settings...
+This should grab a copy of the /etc/passwd file, again don't forget to adjust the IP address and port to match your settings...

 ![](./.images/Screenshot_Alert-XSS-10.png)